bitrix24/b24restdocs/api-reference/bizproc/bizproc-workflow-kill.md

 >
 > Who can execute the method: administrator

-This method deletes a running workflow along with all its data.
+This method deletes the running workflow along with all process data.

 ## Method Parameters